Theatre Classes Open to All University Students

 THEA 5319: Fashion History and Culture

 How and why do elements of design describe a culture?
-A study of design elements and their role in various historical cultures, including the relationship between fashion, art, architecture, and the decorative arts of selected time periods.
-For majors and non-majors.
-No prerequisites.
+Students study design elements and their role in various historical cultures, including the relationships among fashion, art, architecture, and the decorative arts of selected time periods.
+For majors and nonmajors.